Counseling in Cleveland TN

 -

-Both are good options.
-Many people prefer to be in person where it feels like they’re getting away from their regular life, but others prefer to meet online for convenience.
-I like both, depending on what we’re working on so I provide secure, HIPAA-complient video conferencing, and my office in Cleveland, TN is easy to reach for Bradley County, the Chattanooga region, and north-GA.
-A mixture of some of each can work well.
+I offer both, and both are good options.
+Many people prefer to be in person where it feels like they’re getting away from their regular life, but others prefer to meet online for convenience or to apply what they’re learning to their environment in real-time.
+I like both, depending on what we’re working on.
+I provide secure, HIPAA-compliant video conferencing to residents of TN and GA, and my office in Cleveland, TN is easy to reach for people in Bradley County, the Chattanooga area, and the north-GA region.
+Many of my clients have found that a mixture of both types of visits can work well.
 We can discuss what would be best for your situation and preferences.

 -

-My clients have said that my voice and presence is soothing and they are able to relax, which makes healing easier.
+Clients have said that my voice and presence is soothing and they are able to relax, which makes healing easier.
 Besides providing a peaceful environment of support, I like to listen to what’s on your mind and heart.
-Then I love to share new information to help you understand the internal and interperaonal dynamics of your struggles, which then leads to resources to support your growth and courage to experiment with new patterns of living and relating to others to make life more meaningful and fulfilling.
+Then I love to share new information to help you understand the internal and interpersonal dynamics of your struggles, which then leads to my connecting you to resources to support your growth.
+In session, my goal is to help you develop the courage to experiment with new patterns of living and relating to others, to make life more meaningful and fulfilling.
 I do this through handouts that you can keep to consult later, experiential activities to practice how you want to feel, links to online resources, books, articles, and courses, as well as referrals to appropriate connections and safe, therapeutic groups to practice your skills in as you start to apply them in your regular life.
 In subsequent sessions, we will debrief how this is going and fine-tune our focus.

 -

-I like to meet weekly, especially in the beginning, until you start to see improvement.
-Continuing to meet weekly is more likely to help you maintain momentum toward meeting your goals, but we can discuss what is preferable in your situation.
-This frequency often reduces over time to continue support as positive change is solidified.
+I find that my clients see the most benefit when we meet weekly, especially in the beginning.
+As you you start to see improvement, continuing to meet weekly is more likely to help you maintain momentum toward meeting your goals, but we can discuss what is preferable in your situation.
+The frequency of sessions often reduces over time in order to continue the support as positive change is solidified.

 -